vlang/vlang-blog/content/blog/vex-showcase.md

 [the Wiki](https://github.com/nedpals/vex/wiki/Introduction).
 The
 condensed version is presented here.

 Open the project folder in your favourite text editor.
-We recommend [VSCode](https://code.visualstudio.com/) because we have published an official plugin for it [here](https://marketplace.visualstudio.com/items?itemName=vlanguage.vscode-vlang).
+For now, [VSCode](https://code.visualstudio.com/) has the best support for V because we have published an official plugin for it [here](https://marketplace.visualstudio.com/items?itemName=vlanguage.vscode-vlang).

 Modify the main `.v` file in the project and write the following code: